20. April 2021

 Hosting

-All the small scripts, the standalone pages for my job board are hosted with Netlify.
-This service is incredible to host static pages.
+All my blogs, the small scripts, or the standalone pages for my job board are hosted with Netlify.
+This service is incredible for hosting static pages and even web application.

-When I need to host some app I go with Heroku.
-For $6/m you got a basic server, a database, and a continuous integration!
+When I need to host a web application and can’t use Netlify, I go with Heroku.
+For $6 per month, you got a basic server, a database, and a continuous integration!

 Automation

-If not, have a look at Integromat or n8n (free and opensource!).
+If not, have a look at Make or n8n (free and opensource!).

 Tracking

 Of course, you can use Google analytics.
-It’s one of the most complete tools and incredibly free!
-If you want something more privacy-focused have a look at Plausible or Fathom They’re both made with indiehackers and totally worth their price!
+It’s one of the complete tools and incredibly free!
+If you want something, more privacy-focused have a look at Plausible or Fathom They’re both made with indie hackers and totally worth their price!

 If you need to see what your users do on your website, have a look at Hotjar or Fullstory.
-They both have a free plan and comes with incredible features!
+They both have a free plan and come with incredible features!

 Naming and domain name